-what they can see around other (interpersonal they have been saying
+what they can see around them other (interpersonal knowledge) they have been saying

-them knowledge)

-and the world
+ulem and the world

 (cultural knowledge)

 Deixis is associated with context outside the text (text can refer to pieces of both spoken and written discourse), and, therefore, the referent is generally located in the situational or background knowledge context.
 On the other hand, anaphora and cataphora are associated with the context of the text itself, or the co-textual context.
-Therefore, the referent is generally located in either the preceding text (cataphora) or the forthcoming text (cataphora).
+Therefore, the referent is generally located in either the preceding text (anaphora) or the forthcoming text (cataphora).
 Deixis and anaphora are often considered independently; however, just how independent they are from one another is a subject of debate (Levinson, 1983; O'Keeffe et al., 2011; Rühlemann, 2007).